Shelley Jacobson – Chief Executive Officer

 Becky Dale – Chief Operating Officer

-Becky Dale joined MCCC in October of 2001.
-As the Chief Operating officer, she oversees our community education and engagement work, presenting widely across the state and training presenters in the Understanding Adverse Childhood Experiences: Building Self-Healing Communities curriculum.
-Additionally she provides education in Emotional Intelligence, the Wakanheza Project and Coaching for Community Resilience, and supervises our Regional Directors of Prevention Initiatives coordinates MCCC’s ACE Interface training program and builds collaborative partnerships to prevent trauma and build resilience statewide.
+As the Chief Operating officer, Becky oversees our community education and engagement work, presenting widely across the state and training presenters in the Understanding Adverse Childhood Experiences: Building Self-Healing Communities curriculum.
+Additionally she provides education in Emotional Intelligence, the Wakanheza Project and Coaching for Community Resilience, and supervises the Regional Directors of Prevention Initiatives, coordinates MCCC’s ACE Interface training program and builds collaborative partnerships to prevent trauma and build resilience statewide.

-During much of her tenure with MCCC Becky oversaw financial and administrative operations of the organization, and twice service as Interim Executive Director.
-She is a certified Transformation Coach and facilitates peer leader circles through MAP for Nonprofits and InsideOutcomes.
+Becky is a certified Transformation Coach and facilitates peer leader circles through MAP for Nonprofits and InsideOutcomes.
 Becky is also a composer for and producer of community-engaged theater.
 Past professional experience includes 7 years as a women’s and children’s advocate at Casa de Esperanza and 4 years as Coordinator/Director of the West Side Family Center.
-She is proud mother to two adolescent sons.
+She is proud mother to two sons.

 Saint Paul Office

 651.523.0099 ext.
 116